jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### Load data

-We select fields for severity of charge, number of priors, demographics, age, sex, COMPAS scores, and whether each person was accused of a crime within two years.
+We select fields for the severity of the charge, number of priors, demographics, age, sex, COMPAS scores, and whether each person was accused of a crime within two years.

 ```r